simonwardjones/simonwardjones.co.uk/content/posts/decision_trees.md

 The key method to look into is the `recursive_split` method on the `TreeNode`.
 This method recursively "grows" the tree by splitting the data to reduce impurity the most.
 The function finds the best split using the `find_best_split` method.
 If there is a split found, two children nodes are created - left and right.
 Finally the `recursive_split` method is called on each of the new children nodes to continue "growing" the tree.

-Note the depth of the children node is incremented, otherwise the tree settings such as `min_samples_split` are passed to the children nodes.
+Note the depth of the children nodes are incremented, otherwise the tree settings such as `min_samples_split` are passed to the children nodes.

 ```python